TokenChingy/_api/README.md

 };
 ```

-_You can delete the users collection, it's there as an example._

 6. Now you can start the API.

 ```bash
 npm run start
 ```

-or if you prefer to develop with Nodemon;
+or if you prefer to develop with [Nodemon](https://github.com/remy/nodemon):

 ```bash
 npm run watch